-A corner of Liguria, from Punta Mesco e Punta Manara, where generations, over the centuries, through constant collective work, has managed to create and shape this unique and marvelous landscape architecture represented by the steep terraces sloping down to the sea.
+A corner of Liguria, from Punta Mesco and Punta Manara, where generations, over the centuries, through constant collective work, has managed to create and shape this unique and marvelous landscape architecture represented by the steep terraces sloping down to the sea.
 Held up by over 7000 km of dry stone walling, cleverly built without any kind of cement and cultivated as vineyards.

 The Cinque Terre, represents one of the best preserved natural area of the Mediterranean and recognized by the Unesco “Mankind’s World Heritage”, are today a National Park and Protected Marine Area with the aim of protecting not only the environment safety but also its great cultural heritage.